Painting on Location

 When oil paint starts to set, you leave it alone.
 Painting on top of it will cause uneven shrinking and cracking will happen.

 Wax and mastic share this lifting technique with balsams.
-With cera colla, water will lay down the color, ammonia will pick it up.
+With cera colla, ammonia will lay down the color, water will pick it up like an eraser.

 9:15.
 Today is sunny, I think I can get farther ahead by changing the painting to a sunny day.
 The sky is now blue.
 That is going to make it easier then when it was light gray.